Inevitabby/notes/cs2600/markdown/05 - Basic Commands.md

 - `clear`: Clears the terminal
 - `cal`: Prints calendar for any year and month.
 - `bc`: A calculator
+- `xargs`: Run each line of input as an argument to a specified command

 > **Tip**: You can use `!` to execute commands from history.
 > ```bash